-I just attended three classes of swimming and I am unable to swim at the surface when I kick my legs.
+I just attended three classes of swimming, and I am unable to swim at the surface when I kick my legs.
 I can breathe inside the water.
-But for kicking the legs, I am in a slant position and not able to bring both legs to the surface and kick.
-10-12 of my co-learners have learnt this and learning new techniques and moving ahead.
-I do not have fear of water as I know.
+But for kicking the legs, I am in a slant position and unable to bring both legs to the surface and kick.
+10-12 of my co-learners have learnt this, learning new techniques and moving ahead.
+I do not have fear of water, as I know.
 Standing on one leg, I bring the other leg up, but the second leg when pushed up, goes up a little and the first leg also comes down.
-I am also not able to keep the legs straight without bending.
+I am also not able to keep my legs straight without bending.
 If this goes on, I may have to quit.
-The coach does not help except giving instructions.
+The coach does not help except give instructions.
 Feeling very helpless and dejected.

-contains a chapter on relaxing in the water plus all the other essential elements needed to stay afloat as you swim.
-Click here for more details and information
+My ebook The Complete Beginners Guide To Swimming contains a chapter on relaxing in the water plus all the other essential elements needed to stay afloat as you swim.
+Click here below for more details.

-The leg kick you are describing must be relaxed with a slight knee bend and a very loose ankle.
-This will allow your leg and foot to generate some propulsion and movement as well as remain near the water surface.
-However if your head or face is above the water surface it will make keeping your legs up very difficult and even cause them to sink.
+The leg kick you describe must be relaxed with a slight knee bend and a very loose ankle.
+This will allow your leg and foot to generate some propulsion and movement as well as remain near the water's surface.
+However, if your head or face is above the water's surface it will make keeping your legs up very difficult and even cause them to sink.

-I am wondering why your coach is allowing you to persist with this front crawl leg kick if you are finding it so difficult.
-Some people learn front crawl leg kick quickly and go on to learn the full stroke whereas others find it difficult.
+I wonder why your coach allows you to persist with this front crawl leg kick if you find it so difficult.
+Some people learn front crawl leg kick quickly and go on to learn the full stroke, whereas others find it difficult.

-Whatever you do, remember we all learn at different speeds and you must not be put off by others in your class.
-After all you began taking lessons because YOU wanted to learn to swim so be determined and follow your ambition.
+Whatever you do, remember we all learn at different speeds, and others must not put you off in your class.
+After all, you began taking lessons because YOU wanted to learn to swim, so be determined and follow your ambition.
 Good luck!